 This indicator shows past development in funds allocated to environmental and energy R&D by governmental sector, relative to GDP [%].

-The data show an average annual increase of 4.6% between 2015 and 2020, this development is too slow.
+The data show an average annual increase of 5.6% between 2016 and 2021, this development is on track.

 Financial assets dedicated to R&D activities related to energy, deflated by Producer Price Index (PPI) and relative to GDP.